kaeser-sosae/localvolts/README.md

 # Restart Home Assistant
 In either case, you will need to restart Home Assistant to get the integration working.
-Look for the sensors (sensor.costsFlexUp and sensor.earningsFlexUp) in Home Assistant to verify it worked.
+Look for the sensors (Import price, Export price, Actual cost (this interval), Energy used (this interval)) in Home Assistant to verify it worked.
+Existing entity IDs may remain the same (e.g. `sensor.costsflexup`) if they were created previously.

 # Updating with the helper script
 If you are running Home Assistant in Docker on a Raspberry Pi and have the update script at `/home/pi/update_localvolts.sh`, run: